Piscine patinoire de Boulogne-Billancourt: Design and building

 The rink was designed by Paris-based architect Louis Saint-Calbre, a specialist of winter sports infrastructures and a competitor himself.
 He was assisted by engineer Georges Guyonnaud.
 It was built by Anciens établissements Eiffel (lit.
 'Former Eiffel Establishments'), the successor company to Gustave Eiffel's original firm G. Eiffel & Cie.
 The gig was part of the company's efforts to reposition itself as a general contractor in the industrial and recreational markets, as metal—its speciality—was taking a backseat to concrete in large infrastructure projects.
 The building has two levels and one underground floor.
 The north and south sides were covered with aluminium.

-Its most distinctive feature was perhaps its translucent roof, slanted at 12 percent and postioned 18.6 m above ground.
+Its most distinctive feature was perhaps its translucent roof, slanted at 12 percent and positioned 18.6 m above ground.
 It consisted of 12 m × 2.3 m panels made of a corrugated and laminated polyester called Tegulite, which extended onto most of the building's west side.
 The bottom three meters of the west wall was made of fully transparent glass to illuminate the playing area.
 The roof is supported by six hollow steel arches, which are 49.5 m to 51 m-wide depending on measurements.
 They were forged by Longométal.
 The building's complete metal framework weighs 210 tons.
 On the west side, the arches are planted in the foundations.
 On the east side, they are planted 9.5 m above ground, in a reinforced concrete structure that houses the rink's technical and administrative dependencies.
 These originally included a dormitory and the headquarters of the French Ice Sports Federation, which were located on the first floor.